-We spent August of 2017 dodging weather bullets.
+Sometimes luck is the most important factor.
+We spent last August dodging weather bullets.
 We traveled to Tamarindo, Tenorio, Arenal, Monteverde, Jaco, Nicoya, Manuel Antonio, the Osa, Chirripo, the Caribbean and more working on updates for the waterproof travel map.
-We somehow managed to enjoy 2-3 days of sunshine in each locale then escape just in time.
+We somehow managed to enjoy 2-3 days of sunshine in each locale then escaped just as the flooding started.

 The photo shows the PanAmerican highway above Piedras Blancas National Park a few hours after we drove past this spot in a 10 inch per hour downpour on our way to perfectly clear skies at San Gerardo de Rivas.

 There are usually alternate routes available but they may add several hours to your drive time.
 When rains are particularly heavy everything may be washed out at once.
 There was a three day period one November when there was no way in or out of San Jose by road.

 The worst times of year are typically late May or June when the first gully washers of the season carry all the trash and natural debris downstream clogging culverts and piling against bridges in the central valley causing collapses.
 In the mountains the big landslides come in late October and November when the ground is already saturated and wet and a few more inches of precipitation triggers a collapse.